michaelagbiaowei/altschool-cloud-exercises/Semester-Project/README.md

 ## **Download MySQL repository Debian package**

-Configuration of MySQL repsotiory on Debian and on its [official community download page] (https://dev.mysql.com/downloads/repo/apt/) and there you will get the latest Apt repsotiory in the deb binary form to download.
+Configuration of MySQL repsotiory on Debian and on its <a href="https://dev.mysql.com/downloads/repo/apt/">Offical Community Download Page</a> and there you will get the latest Apt repsotiory in the deb binary form to download.
 You can also use the given commands instead

     $ sudo apt install wget -y